Supervision for Psychologists and Mental Health Professionals

 • Calvert, F. L., Deane, F. P., & Barrett, J. (2019).
 Improvements in psychologists’ metacommunication self-efficacy, willingness and skill following online training and a supervision exercise.
 Journal of Clinical Psychology, 1-18. doi:10.1002/jclp.22889

-Supervision is offered via secure video, with flexible scheduling to suit your needs.
+Supervision is offered via videoconference, with flexible scheduling to suit your needs.

 To enquire about availability, please email: info@slowreleasepsychology.com.au or complete the online enquiry form.